rhul-compsoc/royal-hackaway/_frequently-asked-questions/who-can-attend.md

 name: Who can attend?
 ---

-A hackathon is not a lorem ipsum.
+Anyone 18+ who is either a current university student or has graduated in the past six months.